horia141/jupiter/docs/concepts/overview.md

 As a quick reference, here is the list of the more important concepts:

 * _Workspace_: the _place_ where all the work in Jupiter happens.
-* _Project_: the _place_ where some of the work happens.
-This is normally a neatly defined part such as "Personal" goals or "Career" goals, etc.
 * _Task_: an atomic unit of work.
 This is normally something like "Congratulate Jeff on the speech", or "Buy new socks".
-* _Recurring task_: a template for tasks which occurs regularly.
-This is either some sort of chore, like "Change AC filters", or some sort of habit, such as "Walk 10K steps".
+* _Habit_: a regular activity, usually one that is centered on _you_.
+Think "Walk 10K steps" or "Meditate for 5 minutes".
+A habit will generate a task periodically which needs to be acted upon.
+* _Chore_: a regular activity, usually one that is imposed by the outside world.
+Think "Pay mortgage" or "Take car in for checks".
+A chore will generate a task periodically which needs to be acted upon.
 * _Big plan_: a larger unit of work, consisting of multiple tasks.
 This is normally something like "Plan a family vacation", or "Get a talk accepted to a conference".
+* _Project_: a larger and longer-term container for work.
+This is normally a neatly defined part such as "Personal" goals or "Career" goals, etc.
 * _Smart list_: a list of things!
 It can record books to read, visited restaurants, movies to watch, etc.
 * _Metric_: a measure of the evolution in time of some aspect of your life.
 Think weight, days gone to the gym, or marathons ran!
+* _Person_: a family member, friend, acquaintance, etc you wish to keep in touch with, or otherwise know about in a more formal way.

 The rest of the document will cover each of these in greater detail.